Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 We investigate this question in all three models numerically as follows.
 We fixed the noise level $\Delta$ in all experiments at $20\%$ of the critical noise level beyond which it is information-theoretically impossible to weakly reconstruct the stored patterns.
-We then set the threshold for the reconstruction $\mse$ below which we consider the algorithm successful at~$20\%$ of the trivial $\mse$ obtained by random guessing.
-Going back to the example of storing $P$ binary patterns, the $\mse / P$ obtained by randomly guessing the components of each pattern is 1, so the threshold error for this model is $0.2$, which we indicate by the orange line on the left of Fig.~\ref{fig:meanfield-scaling}.
-We then ran twenty reconstruction experiments with~$N=1000$ for each value of $P$, and each dot in the plot indicates the final $\mse$ for one experiment.
-We see that for $P=25$, all twenty runs gave an $\mse$ well below the threshold; in fact, the reconstruction error per pattern $\mse / P$ is as low as if we had stored only a single pattern in the network (blue line).
+We then ran twenty reconstruction experiments with~$N=1000$ for each value of $P$; the final $\mse$ for each run is shown with a dot on the left of \cref{fig:meanfield-scaling}.
+For $P=25$, all twenty runs gave an $\mse$ well below the threshold; in fact, the reconstruction error per pattern $\mse / P$ is as low as if we had stored only a single pattern in the network (blue line).
 As we increase the number of patterns $P$, the first time the algorithm is not able to recover all patterns is for $P=29$ patterns.
+For $P=36$ patterns, the algorithm did not reconstruct the patterns with an error better than chance a single time.
+Given the clear separation between successful runs with low error and unsuccessful runs with an error that is essentially random guessing, we set the threshold for the reconstruction $\mse$ below which we consider the algorithm successful at~$20\%$ of the trivial $\mse$ obtained by random guessing (orange line).
 At $P=34$, the algorithm fails to achieve an $\mse$ below the threshold in more than $50\%$ of the cases.
 We define the critical number of stored patterns $P_{\text{crit}}$ as the largest number of patterns that can be reconstructed with an $\mse$ below the threshold in at least $50\%$ of the runs, so $P_{\text{crit}}=33$ in this case.
 On the right, we show the values of~$P_{\text{crit}}$ for all three models (binary, sparse and skewed) as a function of $N$.
-In each case, we find that $P_{\text{crit}}\sim N^\gamma$, with the exponent $\gamma$ between $\gamma \approx 0.5$ for sparse patterns and~$\gamma \approx 0.7$ for skewed patterns.
+In each case, we find that $P_{\text{crit}}\sim N^\gamma$, with the exponent $\gamma$ between $\gamma \approx 0.5$ for sparse patterns and~$\gamma \approx 0.7$ for patterns from Tsodyk's prior.
+The exact values of the exponents will depend on the choices of the threshold and especially the noise level.
+While the separation between successful and unsuccessful runs allows for various error thresholds without changing the results, the exponents are more sensitive to the noise level, since higher noise levels induce higher fluctuations in the reconstruction errors closer to the critical noise (cf. \cref{fig:amp-vs-se_mf}).